Elderjs/docs/elderguide.com/elderjs.md

 To give you fine grained control over how a Svelte component behaves when it is mounted, the following `hydrate-options` can be defined:

-- `hydrate-options={{ loading: 'lazy' }}` This is the default config, uses intersection observer to 'lazily' mount the Svelte component.
+- `hydrate-options={{ loading: 'lazy'}}` This is the default config, which uses intersection observer + [requestIdleCallback](https://developer.mozilla.org/en-US/docs/Web/API/Window/requestIdleCallback) with 1000ms timeout to 'lazily' mount the Svelte component.
 - `hydrate-options={{ loading: 'eager' }}` This would cause the component to be hydrated in a blocking manner as soon as the js is rendered.
 - `hydrate-options={{ loading: 'none' }}` This allows you to add the HTML from a Svelte component, but not to hydrate it on the client. (only really useful with `helpers.inlineSvelteComponent` and possibly advanced shortcode usages.)
 - `hydrate-options={{ preload: true }}` This adds a preload to the head stack as outlined above... could be preloaded without forcing blocking.